runxinghuan/tp/docs/UserGuide.md

 #### Expected Outcome

-The user inputs `upgrade 1` in this example:
+The user inputs `setpower 1` in this example:

 ```
 --------Player Info--------